DeondeJager/Friends-and-Family/Friends_and_Family_v22/README.txt

 This README contains update information for version 22, followed by the text from the README of version 21

 Update log for version 22:
 Version 22 of Friends and Family can handle larger datasets as input.
-Specifically, version 22 can handle an input file containing 1 000 000 (1 million) datapoints (up from 10 000 in version 21).
+Specifically, version 22 can handle an input file containing 1 000 000 (1 million) data points (up from 10 000 in version 21).
 Included a progress counter, since larger datasets will take longer to process.

 An example input file of a larger dataset is provided.